-Tacos are always a hit in my house…and this recipe is one of those insanely quick and easy ones that comes together in under 30 minutes and uses up pantry staples.
+Tacos are always a hit, especially on busy weeknights… This recipe is one of those insanely quick and easy ones that comes together in under 30 minutes and uses up pantry staples and is one of our go to ground pork recipes!

-I thawed a pound of ground pork, pulled out the tortillas, and raided the veggie drawer for a colorful, flavorful, incredible, but oh-so-simple meal.
+Just thaw a pound of ground pork, pull out the tortillas, and raid the veggie drawer for a colorful, flavorful, incredible, but oh-so-simple meal.
 These are one of the best ways to get tacos on the table quickly and to satisfy everyone’s cravings.
 If you want to amp up the heat, try this with spicy chorizo tacos too.

 For the Ground Pork Recipe